RRR2019/unit-4-game/README.md

-# unit-4-game
+# CRYSTALL COLLECTOR GAME
-Game made with Jquery.
+Game built with HTML, CSS3, Bootstrap and Jquery.
+Instructions:
+Each jewel has a secret value.
+Click jewels and try to match the "magic number" to win.